Guardo: Landmarks

-Train Station of Ferrocarril de La Robla in Guardo.
+Train Station of La Robla railway in Guardo.

 Iglesia de San Juan Bautista (St John the Baptist Church)

 Situated on a hill in the east of town in a neighbourhood known as El Otero (The Hill).
 It was built in the 14th century in a florid Gothic style.
 Inside there is a Romanesque font dating back to the 18th century.